-A passport or photocard driving licence can also be accepted, but make sure the card matches the person using it and that the date of birth shows they are at least the minimum legal age.
+A passport or photocard driving licence can also be accepted, but make sure that the card matches the person using it and the date of birth shows they are at least the minimum legal age.
 Military identification cards can be used as proof of age but, as with other forms of identification, make sure the photo matches the person presenting the card and check the date of birth.
 Be aware that military identification cards can be held by 16 and 17-year-old service people.

 Some young people may present false identification cards so it is adviseable to also check the look and feel of a card.
 For example, the PASS hologram should be an integral part of a PASS card and not an add-on.

 If the person cannot prove they are over the minimum legal age, or if you are in any doubt, then the sale should be refused.